 But, as Gary Francione writes: “Domesticated animals are dependent on us for everything that is important in their lives: when and whether they eat or drink, when and where they sleep or relieve themselves, whether they get any affection or exercise, etc… Domestic animals are neither a real nor full part of our world or of the nonhuman world.
 They exist forever in a netherworld of vulnerability, dependent on us for everything and at risk of harm from an environment that they do not really understand.
 We have bred them to be compliant and servile, or to have characteristics that are actually harmful to them but are pleasing to us.
 We may make them happy in one sense, but the relationship can never be “natural” or “normal.”
 They do not belong stuck in our world, irrespective of how well we treat them.”

 Our goal must be one of total liberation.
 Until then, and for as long as there are cats, dogs and other animal victims of domestication to be rescued, we must do our best.
 If we can afford to buy, or have time to make, properly balanced vegan dog food, we should try to feed our dogs a vegan diet.
-As has been noted, many cats can thrive on a vegan diet, but this must be handled extremely cautiously and responsibly, after thorough research.
+As has been noted, some cats can thrive on a vegan diet, but this must be handled extremely cautiously and responsibly, after thorough research.

 For those of us who are unable to feed our companion animals a vegan diet, or who (in the case of cats) choose not to for fear of compromising their health, we might take some small consolation in the fact that most cat and dog foods do not come from animals being slaughtered to feed cats and dogs, but rather from animals being killed in slaughterhouses to feed people.
-And it seems probable that a world in which slaughterhouses cease to exist — and that is the world we are working for — will also be a world in which “pets” cease to exist, in which the practice of breeding animals for human companionship, or for any human use at all, will at last be obsolete.
+And it seems probable that a world in which slaughterhouses cease to exist — and that is the world we are working for — will also someday be a world in which “pets” cease to exist, in which the practice of breeding animals for human companionship, or for any human use at all, will mercifully at last be obsolete.

 For more on living vegan, please visit our Why Vegan? page.